nrjdalal/zshify/README.md

 <img src="https://raw.githubusercontent.com/nrjdalal/zshify/master/zshify.png" width="480">

-Zshify is a minimalistic, one command installation to customize prompt of your Zshell (zsh)!
+Zshify is a minimalistic, one command installation to customize the prompt of your Zshell or Zsh!

 ## Installation